Protocol for dealing with discriminatory abuse aimed at players, managers or match officials by spectators at grassroots level

 Whilst this protocol is aimed at incidents of discriminatory abuse by spectators, the match referee must report all incidents bought to their attention to the relevant County Football Association as an extraordinary incident even if they themselves did not hear the abuse.

-Any person that witnesses any form of discriminatory abuse should report the matter on match days immediately to the match referee and submit a follow up report to the relevant local County Football Association (the form for reporting incidents to Hertfordshire FA can be found here).
+Any person that witnesses any form of discriminatory abuse should report the matter on match days immediately to the match referee and submit a follow up report to the relevant local County Football Association.

 We are determined to provide an inclusive experience for anyone who wishes to be involved in football.
 To find out more about what is being done to help ensure football is safe for all and free from discriminatory behaviour, follow the link below.